 |Address||Former Kalinga Bowls Club, between Thorpe Street and Jimbour Street, Kalinga|

 |Project outcomes||To remediate the contaminated land so it is fit for the development of a childcare centre by Council's Lessee, a not-for-profit organisation|

 |Latest update||Construction completed in late August 2017|

 About the project

-Council’s initial investigations of the area found that the top layer of soil is contaminated due to the lawn products previously used by the bowls club for the maintenance of the bowling greens.
+Council’s initial investigations of the area found that the top layer of soil was contaminated due to the lawn products previously used by the bowls club for the maintenance of the bowling greens.

 The site is planned to be developed into a childcare facility by a not-for-profit organisation, The Community Place (Council’s lessee).
-Therefore Council will be undertaking contaminated land remediation works to make the area safe for development.
+Council undertook contaminated land remediation works to make the area safe for development.